← Back to Blog

 Massive noise.
 Then continuous knocking.
 Every pothole made it worse.
 I knew immediately something serious had broken.

-Chassis view of VW Bay Window anti-roll bar
+VW T2 Bay Window chassis anti-roll bar mounting location and suspension assembly

 Chassis view of where the anti-roll bar sits—and where mine had just failed spectacularly.